homermultitext/se2020/source/05-scholia-reading.md

 ## Break-out sessions

-Depending on how long we take to read *scholia* together, we may or may not have time to give teams 15-20 minutes to return to their page and tidy up any work they wish to continue.
+We will reserve 15 minutes for teams to return to break-out rooms to validate and verify their work, and tidy up any work they wish to continue.

+*As always*, before ending your team's session, you should:

+1. ensure that you can build a citable library from repository.
+2. commit and push any changes you have made

+## Looking ahead

 Beginning Monday, your teams will work steadily through the four tasks of editing your page: